-Since I don’t have a proper recipe to share with you, I’ll share the general ingredients and method I used for putting our Low country boil together.
+Since I don't have a proper recipe to share with you, I'll share the general ingredients and methods I used for putting our Low country boil together.

 I'm sorry I don't have any of those step-by-step photos, but I'll try and be as descriptive as possible.

-Of course, you can adjust the size of your boil to feed as little or as many people you like.
-Just adjust the quantity of food, and the size pot you use.
+Of course, you can adjust the size of your boil to feed as little or as many people as you like.
+Just adjust the quantity of food and the size of pot you use.